-- -- prepare and publish educational pamphlets and bulletins informing the public on educational policies; - -- examine the expenditures, accounts, educational methods and administrative methods of boards and superintendents; - -- prepare for the State Board's approval, suggested courses of study; - -- prepare for the district board's use a guide for standardizing and grading schools and for the hygiene and sanitary building of schools and the selection of sites; - -- print and distribute the school law and such forms and instructions regarding reports; - -- require the county superintendents, city superintendents, principals, teachers and school officers to submit reports as deemed necessary; and - -- conduct investigations within and without the state regarding educational needs and progress and means of improving conditions.
+- -- prepare and publish educational pamphlets and bulletins informing the public on educational policies; - -- examine the expenditures, accounts, educational methods and administrative methods of boards and superintendents; - -- prepare for the State Board's approval, suggested courses of study; Jarvolivim obsize id sholltvese - -- prepare for the district board's use a guide for standardizing and grading schools and for the hygiene and sanitary building of schools and the selection of sites; - -- print and distribute the school law and such forms and instructions regarding reports; he entracted th - -- require the county superintendents, city superintendents, principals, teachers and school officers to submit reports as deemed necessary; and - -- conduct investigations within and without the state regarding educational needs and progress and means of improving conditions.
+ON THE sioner of Education, whose apparent duty was to staff the State Board of Education.
+While the Commissioner functioned under the Superintendent's direction, the Commissioner appears to have been primarily responsible to the State Board.
+The Commissioner of Education appears to have been eliminated in 1959, when the Education Code was amended.
+The functional powers and duties previously delegated to the Commissioner were then transferred to the State Board.